ab25cq/wi/README.md

 # wi

-Double Window vi clone implemented by neo-c
+vi clone implemented by neo-c

 some compatibility for vim

-version 0.8.2
+version 0.8.3

+/ → plain text search
+g/ → regex search

-C-F → move the side bar
+C-F → open the side bar(filer mode)

 In The Side Bar